usagitoneko97/klara/A4.Cfg/readme.md

                     WorkList ← WorkList ∪ {d}
 ```

-Once the phi function is in place, it is time to renaming all the SSA to complete the formation of SSA.
+Once the φ-function is in place, it is time to renaming all the SSA to complete the formation of SSA.
 ## Renaming of SSA

 ### Terminology